-Since its beginnings in 1955, DAS’ membership has grown to over 300 professionals, including over 20 sustaining members.
-Since its 50th anniversary in 2005, DAS has grown by over 20%, indicating the continued strength of Danish acoustics.
+Since its beginnings in 1955, DAS’ membership has grown to over 360 professionals, including over 28 sustaining members.
 Seventy percent of the membership is from industry, 20 percent from national and local institutions, and 10 percent from higher education.
-To encourage new members and to promote lifelong affiliation with the group, graduate students receive a complimentary one-year membership.
+To encourage new members and to promote lifelong affiliation with the group, B.Sc. and M.Sc. students within the field of acoustics receive a complimentary membership.
 The society remains dedicated to its original goals: to promote and propagate nationally the knowledge of acoustics and its practical application, and to establish national and international contact between people interested in acoustics, in particular cooperation with Scandinavian, European, and international organizations.
-DAS has played an important role in organizing several major acoustic meetings, the latest one being Forum Acousticum in Aalborg from June 27 to July 1, 2011, an event which DAS was proud to host for over 600 attendees.
+DAS has played an important role in organizing several major acoustic meetings, including Forum Acousticum with more than 600 attendees.

 DAS has five focus areas: building and room acoustics, electroacoustics, environmental acoustics, machinery acoustics, and psychoacoustics.
 Activities in each area are organised by the relevant Technical Committees, thus ensuring a high level of activity and broad representation of its members.
 One of the major events is the annual DAS “Day of Acoustics” where speakers from all aspects of the society are invited.
 DAS is especially interested in connecting scientists and practitioners within its specialty areas.